jindrichmynarz/dissertation/parts/sparql.md

 The identity element of t-norms is 1.
 We use these t-norms to combine weights by the function $comb$.
-The basic t-conorms, complementary to the t-norms, are the following:
+The basic t-conorms, complementary to the mentioned t-norms, are the following:

 * Gödel's t-conorm (maximum t-conorm): $S_{max}(x, y) = max(x, y)$
 * Product t-conorm (probabilistic sum): $S_{P}(x, y) = x + y - x \cdot y$